Comparison inequalities and fastest-mixing Markov chains: Comparison inequalities. Comparison inequalities

-\begin{Remark} (a)~Clearly, \begin{enumerate} \item to verify a comparison inequality $K \preceq L$ by establishing $\langle K f, g \rangle \leq \langle L f, g \rangle$, it is sufficient to take~$f$ and~$g$ to be indicator functions of down-sets (\ie, sets~$D$ such that $y \in D$ and $x \leq y$ implies $x \in D$) in the partial order; and \item if a comparison inequality holds, then the condition that~$f$ and~$g$ be nonnegative can be dropped, if desired. \end{enumerate}

-(b)~There is an important existing notion of \emph{stochastic ordering} for Markov kernels on~$\Xc$:\ We say that $L \leq_{\mbox{ st}} K$ if $K f \leq L f$ entrywise for all $f \in \MMc$.
-It is clear that $L \leq_{\mbox{ st}} K$ implies $K \preceq L$ when ~$K$ and~$L$ belong to~$\Fc$.
-But in all the examples in this paper where we prove a comparison inequality, we \emph{do not} have stochastic ordering.
-This will typically be the case for interesting examples, since the requirement for distinct $K, L \in \Fc$ to have the same stationary distribution makes it difficult (though not impossible) to have $L \leq_{\mbox{ st}} K$. \end{Remark}

-\begin{Remark} The relation $\preceq$ defines a partial order on~$\Kc$.
-Indeed, reflexivity and transitivity are immediate, and antisymmetry follows because one can build a basis for functions on~$\Xc$ from elements~$f$ of~$\MMc$, namely, the indicators of principal down-sets (\ie, down-sets of the form $\langle x \rangle := \{y: y \leq x\}$ with $x \in \Xc$).
-A proof from first principles is easy.\footnote{We need only show that the indicator function ${\bf 1}_{\{x\}}$ of any singleton $\{x\}$ can be written as a linear combination of indicator functions of principal down-sets.
-But this can be done recursively by starting with minimal elements~$x$ and then using the identity } \end{Remark}
+\begin{enumerate}[(b)] \item[(b)] There is an important existing notion of \textit{stochastic ordering} for Markov kernels on $\Xc$: we say that $L \leq_{\mathrm{st}} K$ if $K f \leq L f$ entrywise for all $f \in\MMc$.
+It is clear that $L \leq_{\mathrm{st}} K$ implies $K \preceq L$ when $K$ and $L$ belong to $\Fc$.
+But in all the examples in this paper where we prove a comparison inequality, we \textit{do not} have stochastic ordering.
+This will typically be the case for interesting examples, since the requirement for distinct $K, L \in\Fc$ to have the same stationary distribution makes it difficult (though not impossible) to have $L \leq_{\mathrm {st}} K$. \end{enumerate} \end{Remark} \begin{Remark} The relation $\preceq$ defines a partial order on $\Kc$.
+Indeed, reflexivity and transitivity are immediate, and antisymmetry follows\vadjust{\goodbreak} because one can build a basis for functions on $\Xc$ from elements $f$ of $\MMc$, namely, the indicators of principal down-sets (i.e., down-sets of the form $\langle x \rangle:= \{y\dvtx y \leq x\}$ with $x \in\Xc$).
+A proof from first principles is easy.\footnote{We need only show that the indicator function ${\mathbf1}_{\{x\}}$ of any singleton $\{x\}$ can be written as a linear combination of indicator functions of principal down-sets.
+But this can be done recursively by starting with minimal elements $x$ and then using the identity } \end{Remark}

-We list next a few basic properties of the comparison relation~$\preceq$ on $\Kc$, showing that the relation is preserved under passages to limits, mixtures, and direct sums.
+We list next a few basic properties of the comparison relation $\preceq $ on $\Kc$, showing that the relation is preserved under passages to limits, mixtures, and direct sums.
 The proofs are all very easy.
-Note also that the class~$\Fc$ of stochastically monotone kernels with stationary distribution~$\pi$ is closed under passages to limits and mixtures, and also under (finite) products, but not under general direct sums as in part~(c). \begin{proposition} \textup{(a)} If $K_t \preceq L_t$ for every $t$ and $K_t \to K$ and $L_t \to L$, then $K \preceq L$.
+Note also that the class $\Fc$ of stochastically monotone kernels with stationary distribution $\pi$ is closed under passages to limits and mixtures, and also under (finite) products, but not under general direct sums as in part~(c). \begin{proposition} \textup{(a)} If $K_t \preceq L_t$ for every $t$ and $K_t \to K$ and $L_t \to L$, then $K \preceq L$.